miukimiu/miukimiu/README.md

 I love open-source, and in April 2018, my project [React Kawaii](https://github.com/miukimiu/react-kawaii) won the "Fun Project of the Year" award at React Amsterdam.

 I also love music.
 I was the first female solo Hip-Hop artist signing to a major label, Universal Music, in Portugal.
-My music reached the top of MTV Portugal charts, but I soon realized that I was not meant to be an artist.

-I found out that I'm much happier designing, coding, and speaking at conferences all around the world!
+My songs reached the top of MTV Portugal charts, but I soon realized that I was not meant to be an artist. <b>I found out that I'm much happier designing, coding, and speaking at conferences all around the world!</b>

 - 🔭 I’m currently working at [Elastic](https://elastic.github.io/) as a Product Designer who codes.
 - 🤔 I love contributing to and helping out other open-source projects.